A healthy heart is very desirable. The best way to achieve it is through heart-healthy exercise.

 What with today’s lifestyle where everyone’s rushing around trying to get a day and a half’s work done in a day, and wishing there were more than 24 hours in a day, very few people seriously factor in time for exercise.
-One may be busy, busy, busy, but if you’re spending a lot of time at that desk ruling your world, you are likely to increase your risk for developing heart disease.
+One may be busy, busy, busy, but if you’re spending a lot of time at that desk ruling your world, you are likely to increase your risk of developing heart disease.
 Also, a bigger worry is this question: are swollen legs a sign of heart problems?
 No need to worry just yet; there are various measures you can take to minimize this risk.

 - Stronger heart and cardiovascular system.

 - Better blood circulation helping your body use oxygen better.

 - Higher energy levels enabling you to be more active without getting exhausted or breathless